bit-tasks/azure-devops-examples/README.md

 ## Setup Guide

 1. You must set `BIT_CONFIG_USER_TOKEN` environment variable for the pipeline before running these tasks.
-You also need `GITHUB_TOKEN` environment variable for `bit-tasks/commit-bitmap@v1` task.
+You also need `GITHUB_TOKEN` environment variable (e.g if you use GitHub for source control) for `bit-tasks/commit-bitmap@v1` task.
 3. If your workspace is not at the root of the Git repository, specify the input parameter `ws-dir` in the task `bit-init@0`.

 ### Automating Component Release